 A poet in the hand is worth more than two in the book…

-With the support of the National Endowment for the Arts and the Texas Commission on the Arts, URBAN-15 is excited to present the 5th annual MEGA CORAZON, an eight-hour literary livestream.
+URBAN-15 is excited to present the 6th annual MEGA CORAZÓN, an seven-hour literary livestream.
 Celebrating a hybrid poetic tradition that combines street, classical, and slam performance styles, Mega Corazon features the best in South Texas-based performance poetry.

 Watch performance excerpts from the 2016 Mega Corazon

-The first three hours of the performance (1-4pm) are youth-focused and ideal for middle and high school grades.
-If you are an educator or youth-serving community center and are interested in broadcasting Mega Corazon to your students–or any other group you work with–please contact us at firstname.lastname@example.org or call us at 210-736-1500.
-For those schools and organizations which plan to screen the livestream, we also have funding this year to send Mega Corazon poets into the community to conduct workshops!
-Let us know if you’re interested!
+The first three hours of the performance (10am-1pm) are youth-focused and ideal for middle and high school grades (though of interest to all poetry-lovers).
+If you are an educator or youth-serving community center and are interested in broadcasting Mega Corazon to your students–or any other group you work with–please contact us at email@example.com or call us at 210-736-1500.

 An in-progress lineup for this year’s Mega Corazon is below.
 Keep checking back for a final list!

 Jesse Cardona, a veteran teacher of Texas schools and currently an English teacher at Incarnate Word H. S., has received several awards as a creative writing teacher, including the Imagineer Award, the Trinity University Prize for Teaching Excellence and the Ford Salute in the Arts Award.
-His poetry book Pan Dulce was published in 1998 by Chili Verde Press, and his poetry has been published in literary journals and anthologies, recently Literary San Antonio edited by Bryce Milligan and published by Texas Christian University Press 2018.
+His poetry book Pan Dulce was published in 1998 by Chili Verde Press, and his poetry has been published in literary journals and anthologies, most recently in Literary San Antonio.
 He twice won a Gemini Ink “Voz de San Antonio Spoken Word Champion Award,” and in 216 his “Bato Con Khakis” poem was selected for performance at the New York City Symphony Space.

 Anthony “The Poet” Flores is a 3-time San Antonio Grand Slam Poetry Champion & has represented our city in competition on six different occasions at the National Poetry Slam.
 He has performed his work all over the United States, from local schools & community centers to H.B.O.’s Def Poetry Jam to the famous Lincoln Center in New York City.
 He is a co-founder of Fresh Ink Under-21 Youth Poetry Slam, the only on-going poetry slam & open-Mic for teenagers in San Antonio, & he is also a judge for S.A.’s La Voz City-Wide Spoken Word Competition.